IBMStreams/sample.edge-rolling-average/README.md

 To see list of Edge nodes that have been tethered to this CPD instance, do these steps:
 1. login in to CPD Console
 1. Select Navigation Menu > Analyze > Edge Analytics > Remote systems
     This will display a list of the available nodes.
 Select one of the _ieam-analytics-micro-edge-system_ type nodes for the development system.
 Also, select one of these for the deployment system.
 It can be the same system.
+Make note of the ip addresses for these nodes.
+The ip addresses will be used to ssh into the systems.

 #### EAM.5.
 Develop / Publish application package
 Use the Secure Shell protocol (ssh) to log in to CP4D Edge node chosen for development and perform the following steps.
 For more information, see [Packaging using Edge Application Manager](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/usage-register-by-eam.html) topic.